Safe Beyond the Horizon: Efficient Sampling-based MPC with Neural Control Barrier Functions

 where $w_O$ is the``crash width''.
 If $w_O < e_y$, the vehicle crashes and needs to be reset.
 If $ w_I \leq e_y \leq w_O$, the AutoRally collides with the soft drainage pipes but can still continue driving.
 As shown by the blue curve in Fig. \ref{fig:AvoidanceHeuristicVisualization}, $h(x)$ is designed to reduce the error of the avoid set of the resulting NCBF by introducing a discontinuity around zero.
 This is further demonstrated in Fig. \ref{fig:closeup_plot}.

 The orange dots in the left plot in Fig. \ref{fig:NCBFTraining} represent the vehicle states collected using the training data.
 The dots outside of the track show that the autonomous car went off the track at several turns.
-These data are used to train a neural DCBF, leading to a visualization as demonstrated by the plot on the right in Fig. \ref{fig:NCBFTraining}, where the NCBF $B(x)$ is mapped onto a two-dimensional Cartesian plane using the mean values of the other state dimensions derived from the training dataset.
+These data are used to train a neural DCBF, leading to a visualization as demonstrated by the plot on the right in Fig. \ref{fig:NCBFTraining},in which the NCBF $B(x)$ is mapped onto the 2D Cartesian plane by utilizing mean values from the training dataset for the remaining state dimensions.
 The red color shows the area where $B(x) > 0$ , and as a result, the neural CBF slows down the Autorally when it approaches sharp turns to ensure safety.

 From Fig. \ref{fig:NCBFexample}, we see that the learned NCBF $B(x)$ has a smaller safe set (negative level set) than the avoid set heuristic $h(x)$, as it turns positive earlier than $h(x)$ when the vehicle approaches the track boundary.
 When used as a safety filter, $B(x)$ can slow down the autonomous vehicle much earlier, making its negative level set control-invariant.